Hunterszone/exorcism-lang/README.md

 # Exorcism Language Overview

-The written code is compiled into a cross-platform WebAssembly binary (.wasm), which runs natively via a tiny Node.js script.

 ## Key Benefits of Exorcism's Compiler Architecture

 Exorcism uses a modern compiler architecture with a **Python-based compiler frontend**, an **LLVM-powered backend**,